 Where: The Arch London, 50 Great Cumberland Place, Marble Arch, W1H 7FD

 What: Foodie Pub in the Heart of Kensington

 Why: A country pub in the city, The Hour Glass has already received rave reviews.
 Given that the founders also own the Brompton Food Market, it’s a given that the food is excellent.
-And with mains such as roast rib or aged Yorkshire beef and slow-roast rare breed pork shoulder available in children’s portions, it’s also perfect for families.
+And with mains such as Scottish grass fed hanger steak or roast lamb rump also available in children’s portions, it’s also perfect for families.
 Oh, and the dog’s welcome too!

 Where: 279-283 Brompton Road, Chelsea, SW3 2DY